SAP-samples/teched2024-AD181/exercises/lobbyaccess/README.md

 You can ensure that you are logged in with the custom identity provider and have the proper role assignments.

-1. From the Lobby, select your profile icon on the upper right corner of the screen
+1. From the Lobby, select your profile icon on the upper right corner of the screen, and select **Settings**.

 <img src="images/image4.jpg" />